ShiQiu0419/ShiQiu0419.github.io/index.md

 I am Shi QIU (邱实).
 Currently, I am working as a Research Assistant Professor at the [Department of Computer Science and Engineering](https://www.cse.cuhk.edu.hk/), the Chinese University of Hong Kong (CUHK).
 I am also affiliated with CUHK's Institute of Medical Intelligence and XR, led by [Prof. Pheng Ann Heng](http://www.cse.cuhk.edu.hk/~pheng/).
 Previously, I obtained my PhD degree from ANU (with Data61-CSIRO), under the supervision of [Dr. Saeed Anwar](https://saeed-anwar.github.io/) and [Prof. Nick Barnes](http://users.cecs.anu.edu.au/~nmb/).

-My current research focuses on 3D vision and Extended Reality (XR), especially for their applications in medical study.
+My current research focuses on 3D vision, visualization, human computer interaction, etc. I mainly explore these techniques with AI and Extended Reality (XR), especially for their applications in medical study.
 For CUHK students: my office hours are from 2:00 PM to 4:00 PM every Tuesday.

 ## News
 * Joined CUHK CSE.
 (09/2023)